Martina Del Trecco

-Martina Del Trecco (born 28 October 2001) is an Argentine footballer who plays as a forward for Dux Logroño and the Argentina women's national team.
+Martina Del Trecco (born 28 October 2001) is an Argentine footballer who plays as a forward for Red Bull Bragantino and the Argentina women's national team.

 Club career

 Del Trecco played for River Plate in Argentina from 2019 to 2023.
-On 3 February 2024, Del Treco signed with the Spanish club Dux Logroño.
+On 3 February 2024, Del Trecco signed with the Spanish club Dux Logroño.

+On 22 July 2025, Del Trecco signed with the Brazilian club Red Bull Bragantino.
+She won the Copa Paulista with the team in 2025.
+Her contract was originally set to expire at the end of 2025, but it has been extended through the end of 2026.

 International career

 Del Trecco made her senior debut for Argentina on 8 April 2021 as a 78th-minute substitution in a 0–0 friendly draw against Venezuela.